zhitoo/password-validator/README.md

             'password' => 'required|confirmed|min:6|have_strength'//set on 5
         ]);
 ```
-- 1 password must at least has 6 chars
+- base_rule: password must at least has {number} chars default: number=6
-- 2 1 and at least has one a-z chars or lowercase
+- rule 1 and at least has one a-z chars or lowercase
-- 3 2 and at least has one A-Z       or lowercase-uppercase
+- rule 2 and at least has one A-Z       or lowercase-uppercase
-- 4 3 and at least has one 0-9       or lowercase-uppercase-number
+- rule 3 and at least has one 0-9       or lowercase-uppercase-number
-- 5 4 and at least has one special chars like @ $ ! % * # ? & or lowercase-uppercase-number-symbol
+- rule 4 and at least has one special chars like @ $ ! % * # ? & or lowercase-uppercase-number-symbol

 by default password length is 6 but you can change it.
 ```